paytonshafer/Design-Patterns/Structural-Patterns/Facade/README.md

-# NOT YET COMPLETE

 # Facade Pattern
 This directory contains examples of the Facade design pattern implemented in TypeScript.
+The Facade pattern is a structural design pattern that provides a simplified interface to a complex subsystem or framework.
+It hides the complexities of the underlying subsystem and allows the client to interact with it through a single, unified interface.
+This pattern simplifies the usage of the system and allows for the client to work with a much simpler interface.
 If at any point you would like to obtain and run these files refer to the root `README.md` found [here](../../).

 ## Conceptual Example
 The conceptual example can be found in `conceptual.ts` and ran from `conceptual.js`.
 The TypeScript files contains the code and explanations of what each element does in the design pattern.

 ## Real-World Example
-TBD
+This example goes through using the complex libraries that go into converting videos to create a facade that allows one to turn `.ogg` files to `.mp4` files.
+The subsystem has a plethora of complex classes and methods.
+For simplicity we implemented then ourselves and the subsystem is represented by the following classes:  `VideoFile`, `Codec`, `MPEG4CompressionCodec`, `OggCompressionCodec`, `CodecFactory`, `BitrateReader`, and `AudioMixer`.
+These classes have functionality for dealing with all kinds of things but we use the `VideoConversionFacade` to create a simple way for the client to convert videos with out deailing with the complex subsystems.